 It commenced from 1st April 2012 covering 478 industrial units from 8 sectors namely Aluminium, Cement, Chlor- Alkali, Fertilizer, Iron & Steel, Paper & Pulp, Thermal Power Plant and Textile.
 The overall SEC reduction targets aimed to secure an energy saving of 6.686 Million Tonne of Oil Equivalent (MTOE).
 PAT Cycle I was completed on 31st March, 2015.
 The energy savings achieved in PAT Cycle –I was 8.67 MTOE which was exceeded the target by 30 percent.
 This energy saving also translated into avoiding about of about 31 million tonne of CO2 emission

 Trading of ESCerts:

-The energy savings of the Designated Consumers (DCs) of PAT Cycle-I have been converted to tradable Energy Saving Certificates (ESCerts).
-Ministry of Power, Government of India had issued about 38.25 lakh ESCerts to 306 designated consumers while 110 Designated Consumers have to primarily purchase about 14.25 lakh for their compliance.
+The energy savings of the DCs of PAT Cycle-I were converted to tradable Energy Saving Certificates (ESCerts).
+Ministry of Power, Government of India had issued about 38.25 lakh ESCerts to 309 designated consumers while 110 Designated Consumers were directed to purchase about 14.25 lakh for their compliance.
+BEE has developed online PATNet portal for issuance/entitlement to purchase of ESCerts in electronic forms defined in the PAT Rules, 2012.
+CERC is the market regulator for trading of ESCerts and POSOCO is Registry for ESCerts.
 Trading of ESCerts at Power Exchange had commenced from 26th September, 2017.
-The total volume of ESCerts traded is about 12.98 lakhs resulting into a business of about INR 100crores.
+The total volume of ESCerts traded in “PAT cycle I” was about 13 lakhs resulting into a business of about INR 100 crores.